valeriansaliou/bandurria/README.md

 You will still need to provide the binary with the configuration file, so make sure you have a Bandurria `config.cfg` file ready somewhere.

-_The binary provided is statically-linked, which means that it will be able to run on any Linux-based server.
+_The binary provided is statically-linked, which means that it will be able to run on any Linux-based system.
 Still, it will not work on MacOS or Windows machines._

 👉 _Each release binary comes with an `.asc` signature file, which can be verified using [@valeriansaliou](https://github.com/valeriansaliou) GPG public key: [:key:valeriansaliou.gpg.pub.asc](https://valeriansaliou.name/files/keys/valeriansaliou.gpg.pub.asc)._